lnurl/awesome-lnurl/README.md

 ### lnurl-pay

-* [lntorub](https://vds.sw4me.com/rulnurl/)	&ndash; Build reusable URLs that allow you to recharge Russian, phones, send money to Russian cards and recharge Stripe globally.
+* [lntorub](https://vds.sw4me.com/rulnurl/)	&ndash; Build reusable URLs that allow you to recharge Russian, phones, send money to Russian cards and recharge Skype globally.
 * [@lntxbot](https://t.me/lntxbot) &ndash; `https://lntxbot.bigsun.xyz/@telegramusername` allows you to send money to anyone using a fixed **lnurl**.
 It can be printed and shared at will.
 It's basically an old-style address.